Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 The lids also protect against sunlight and heat when

-open while living in the camper and when closed while
+open while living in the camper and protect against branches and flying rocks when closed while

 Windows and protective lids are both opened and closed

-2010: To further improve the security on Roll-on Roll-off ferries the aluminium lids can now be bolted to the back-section from inside the back-section.
+To further improve the security on Roll-on Roll-off ferries the aluminium lids can be bolted to the back-section from inside the camper.

 Opening the hatches shows all the hidden details.

-The space in the front hatch on the left side is taken
+The space in the front hatch on the left side is mostly taken

 The space in the back hatch is large and is subdivided.